Gold rises as dollar dips on prospect of higher US aid

 The metal should trade in a range between $1,850-$2,000 in the next three to six months, he said.

-Gold, seen as a hedge against inflation, has risen 24% this year, largely driven by a raft of stimulus measures unleashed to mitigate the impact of the pandemic.
-Silver.
+Gold, seen as a hedge against inflation, has risen about 23% this year, largely driven by a raft of stimulus measures unleashed to mitigate the impact of the pandemic.